jeremiecoullon/knowitwall/markdown/developer.md

 	- visualise the graph well.
 Example of good design: [physics theories map](https://www.quantamagazine.org/20150803-physics-theories-map/)
 	- backend store for annotations feeding the content into the visualisation
 	- visualisation is continuously updated with new annotations? would need real-time communication; see the [socket.io integration](https://flask-socketio.readthedocs.org/en/latest/) for flask for example
+	- how to set up the annotations (in the previous sections) such that the this is possible ?
+Should the database be set up in a specific way?

 ##developers: